 Graphic and motion design for an explainer promo video presenting the mobile application.

 Our designers received the task from a product company OffCents.
 The mobile app aims at fighting global warming and environmental pollution.
 It provides real-time, automated tracking of carbon emissions from transportation.
 From the OffCents application, users choose to offset their carbon footprint from any number of their car, train or airplane trips.
 The app helps users to control a number of emissions and purchase offsets or Verified Emission Reductions (VERs).
 This way people fund various carbon-reducing projects and support the healthier environment.

 The company made a request to create an animated promo video for OffCents app.
 The video was expected to be an explainer assisting users to understand the specifics of a product as well as the benefits it can bring to them and the environment.
 In our article Step by Step Guide to Custom Promo Video Design, we’ve already described the stages of an animated video production.
 They usually include the following steps:

 - research stage: target audience and market research

 - pre-production stage: script writing and storyboarding

 - production stage: creating graphic assets and animation

 - post-production stage: video editing, adding sounds, music, and voice-over, etc.

-User and market research is an essential stage of the creative since it’s an effective way to gather the core information about the target audience including their age, preferences, and goals.
+User and market research is an essential stage of the creative process since it’s an effective way to gather the core information about the target audience including their age, preferences, and goals.
 Moreover, market research helps to analyze competitors and create a product which will stand out the crowd.
 The research stage can be done beforehand by a client or by a designer as a part of a project.
 In our case, the client supplied our team with all the needed information.